May 8 - June 19, 2021

 “Mystery Quilt” artists: Joseph Alef, Aziza Claudia Gibson-Hunter, Molly Hauser, Charles Philippe Jean-Pierre, Mariah Anne Johnson, Helen Lewis, Zach Manuel, Craig Moran, Marc Pekala, Jamila Rahimi, Lauren Rice, Kate Sable, Chris Schallhorn, Eileen Schofield, and Margie Smeller

 Click images below to expand image and/or purchase work.
+Visiting Artist artwork may not be available for expanded viewing post-exhibition.

 Public gallery hours: Thursdays, 5 p.m. - 7 p.m. and Saturdays, 9 a.m. - 5 p.m.